 Learn how to easily invest in SNC-Lavalin Group stocks.

-SNC-Lavalin Group Inc is an engineering & construction business based in Canada.
-SNC-Lavalin Group shares (SNC) are listed on the TO and all prices are listed in Canadian Dollars.
-SNC-Lavalin Group employs 37,584 staff and has a trailing 12-month revenue of around CADC$7.1 billion.
+SNC-Lavalin Group Inc. is an engineering & construction business based in Canada.
+SNC-Lavalin Group shares (SNC.TO) are listed on the Toronto stock Exchange (TSX) and all prices are listed in Canadian Dollars.
+SNC-Lavalin Group employs 33,876 staff and has a market cap (total outstanding shares value) of C$7.6 billion.

 How to buy shares in SNC-Lavalin Group

 - Choose a platform.
 If you're a beginner, our stock-dealing table below can help you choose.

 - Open your account.
 Provide your personal information and sign up.

 - Confirm your payment details.
 You'll need to fund your account with a bank transfer, debit card or credit card.